 This is SUCH an important factor in you succeeding at pitching brands and getting your dream collaborations.
-I remember when I first created my media kit and I didn’t have a clue where to start so muddled something together.
-I’ve actually just given my media kit it’s most recent makeover (probably media kit 12.0 by now!) and I’ve never felt prouder of it.
-Your media kit is like your portfolio – a snapshot glance at what your blog is about, who you are, what your values are, your stats and engagement, and what both brands and your readers think of your blog.
-It’s invaluable when contacting brands and if I can recommend you do one thing, it’s spend time curating a media kit you are proud to send out.
+I remember when I first created my media kit.
+I didn't have a clue where to start so muddled something together.
+I've actually just given my media kit it's most recent makeover and I've never felt prouder of it.
+Your media kit is like your portfolio - a snapshot glance at what your blog is about.
+It tells a brand who you are, about your values, stats and engagement.
+And what both brands and your readers think of your blog.
+It's invaluable when contacting brands.
+If I can recommend you do one thing, it's spend time curating a media kit you are proud to send out.

 Two top tips for creating a great media kit:

 - Use Canva – it's free and amazing for creating great graphic design when you have very little skill in this area.
 There are lots of awesome templates already available and it's very easy to use.